ameerthehacker/kubelive/README.md

 ## Installation

-Make sure you have node installed and then run the command
+Make sure you have node v10 or higher installed and then run the command

 ```sh
 npm install -g kubelive